 Step 7: Try Whole Home Wi-Fi

 Whole Home Wi-Fi is a new system from BT that helps you get complete wi-fi coverage throughout your home – even in previous blackspots.

 The kit includes three sleek repeater discs which you place throughout your home to create an intelligent network.
 Each includes four dual-band routers, so as you move through your house, the network automatically swaps your wireless connection over to the disc with the strongest signal.
 This is done so seamlessly that you can even stream video as you move through the house without losing your connection.

 The system comes with a companion app to help you get started which offers advice on where to put each disc.
 Once up and running it tells you which devices are connected to each disc, and you can even use it pause the internet on certain devices, for instance if you want your children to concentrate on homework.
-Whole Home Wi-Fi is available now for £189.99 from the BT Shop.
+Whole Home Wi-Fi is available from BT Shop.